 Note however that volunteers are allowed to create as many other groups as they want, which can be interest-based.
 We just require the first one to be location based.

-Hosting a monthly Stitch Event is by far the most important part of volunteering with Stitch.
+Hosting regular Stitch Events is by far the most important part of volunteering with Stitch.

 PLEASE NOTE: In light of the coronavirus pandemic, some locations will not be able to host in-person activities.
-That's OK, the monthly activity can be a virtual activity instead, just as in the image below.
+That's OK, the regular activities can be virtual ones instead, just as in the image below.
 You can read about virtual activities on Stitch here.

-- If it's an in-person activity, it should be held in the same location every month.
-We have found that a regular activity makes it much more likely that members who are shy or reserved about joining will attend.
+- If they are in-person activities, they should be held in the same location every month.
+We have found that regular activities make it much more likely that members who are shy or reserved about joining will attend.
 They may not accept the first invitation, but if they see the same activity posted on a regular basis, they will eventually come along!

-- The event must be a social gathering which includes one of the following terms: "Monthly Mix & Mingle", "Monthly Social Get-together", "Monthly Happy Hour"
+- Events must be a social gathering which includes one of the following terms: "Monthly Mix & Mingle", "Fortnightly Happy Hour", "Weekly Social Get-together", "Weekly Icebreaker"

-- The event must be a Regular Activity (which means that new Basic members can attend if it's one of their first three activities)
+- The event must be a Regular Activity (which means that new Public members can attend if it's one of their first three activities)

 - The event should be posted in the volunteer’s primary Stitch Group, as this will grow the size of the group